-Sweet yellow corn (Zea mays var. saccharata) ("corn") is a good source of zeaxanthin, melatonin, thiamin (vitamin B1) and pantothenic acid (vitamin B5).
-It also contains other B vitamins such as niacin (vitamin B3), pyridoxine (vitamin B6), riboflavin (vitamin B2) and folate.
-Corn also contains meaningful amounts of alpha-carotene, beta-carotene, beta-cryptoxanthin, ferulic acid, lutein, and insoluble fiber.
+Sweet yellow corn (Zea mays var. saccharata) is a good source of zeaxanthin, melatonin, thiamin (vitamin B1) and pantothenic acid (vitamin B5) and also incorporates other B vitamins.
+Corn also contains meaningful amounts of alpha-carotene, beta-carotene, beta-cryptoxanthin, campesterol, ferulic acid, lutein, and insoluble fiber.

 One study attributed the documented increase in the incidence of esophageal cancer in the U.S. to increasing carbohydrate consumption, including corn.
 Relatively high liver cancer rates in U.S. Latinx populations have been ascribed in part to aflatoxin exposure from corn consumption.
 On the other hand, cornmeal appears to be protective against colon cancer, possibly due to its fiber content.
 Generally speaking, white corn contains significantly less of beneficial nutrients than yellow corn.
 Corn oil is covered in a separate webpage.